delta-lab-ai/data_efficient_nopt/README.md

 * For Helmholtz, we used data with wave number ranged 1 to 20 to pretrain and 5 to 15 to finetune.
 This physics parameter is denoted as `o1_20` and `o5_15` respectively in our uploaded files.

 ### 2) Pretraining
 * Use the following script to pretrain with Helmholtz data (wave number ranged from 1 to 20), blur ratio between 0 and 1, and mask ratio 0.1.
-Please change the corresponding data file paths in the configuration file:
+Please change the corresponding data file paths in the configuration YAML file:
 ```bash
 python pretrain_basic.py \
 --yaml_config ./config/operators_helmholtz.yaml \